samuelarbibe/dnd-timeline/docs/v2/basic.md

 ## Time Axis

-This examples adds a time axis and time cursor to indicate the current time and the timeframe represented in the timeline.
+This examples adds a time axis and time cursor to indicate the current time and the range represented in the timeline.

 These components are external to the library, and are an example of how to use `dnd-timeline`'s context to create custom components.